pritishuplavikar/OraZon/README.md

 We used the dataset provided by Prof. Julian McAuley - https://drive.google.com/drive/u/1/folders/0B0lTpQ4opLNDZk52T0JvczRTbW8 for approach 1.

-Data for approach 2 can be found at - https://drive.google.com/drive/folders/1rW5H7xzRyRRAECRTI0EsQmfFgwXzYkCk.
+Pre-trained model for approach 2 can be found at - https://drive.google.com/drive/folders/1rW5H7xzRyRRAECRTI0EsQmfFgwXzYkCk.

 ## Proposed solutions